yazz/VisualJS/README.md

               ]
                  (if user-already-exists ...

-**set-text** - Set the text of an element

-    (set-text "message-element" "You must enter an email address")

 **read-ui** - Only can be called from GUI components.
 Note that GUI components can only read and write the UI tree, NOT the data tree